 What advice would you give to people considering making the move to Thailand?

 My main piece of advice to anyone considering coming to Thailand to teach is to simply be ready to roll with the punches.
 You must be adaptable to thrive here, but if you’re easy going and open-minded, you’ll enjoy it!
 Thailand is a very safe, inviting, and pleasant country, making it one of the greatest choices for someone just starting out in travel or searching for a teaching position.
 But do spend some time learning about the customs and etiquette.
 The Thai people are a very proud people and respect and politeness are number one here.
 There are a lot of things we Westerners do that, although not intentional, can come across as rude or insulting.
 Also although not necessary it definitely will help to familiarise yourself with greetings and numbers in Thai as well!

 Tell us about your plans for the future, will you continue to teach?

 As to the future?
 Honestly, who knows.
 The past two years have taught me that making plans too far in advance is useless.
-I’ve spoken to people who arrived in Thailand 10 years ago to teach for a year and stayed there ever since.
+I’ve spoken to people who arrived in Thailand 10 years ago to teach for a year and stayed there.
 I’ve also known others who began teaching and discovered within a few weeks that it wasn’t for them.
-I, for one, have enjoyed teaching thus far and believe I will continue doing so for the foreseeable future, moving from job to job.
-I still have my sights set on China because I have a score to settle with them, but I also really want to travel and teach in Central or South America.
-For now, though, I think I’ll just focus on appreciating that I finally did it, and am living and teaching in a jungle paradise ten thousand kilometers from home.
+I, for one, have enjoyed teaching thus far and I believe I will continue doing so for the foreseeable future, moving from job to job.
+I still have my sights set on China because I have a score to settle with them.
+But I also really want to travel and teach in Central or South America.
+For now, though, I think I’ll just focus on appreciating that I finally did it.
+I am living and teaching in a jungle paradise ten thousand kilometers from home.